Incident Report Template | Major Incident Management

 - Urgency label should mention the assigned urgency

-- Executive summary label should mention the brief overview of the incident in one line or few words
+- The executive summary label should mention a brief overview of the incident in one line or a few words

 - Description of the incident label should mention the detailed description of the incident

-- Timeline label should have the precise time details like incident inception, notification, recording in tool, etc.
+- The timeline label should have precise time details like incident inception, notification, recording in the tool, etc.

 - Number of hours label should mention the total number of hours and minutes it took to service restoration

-- Chronological analysis label should mention the chronology of events/ errors that lead to incident
+- Chronological analysis label should mention the chronology of events/ errors that lead to an incident

 - Service providers involved label should mention the different vendors involved in resolving the incident